 The Industries and Professions Not Subject to California’s New Independent Contractor Restrictions

 Effective January 1, 2020,Assembly Bill (AB) 5 will dramatically extend the ultra-strict Dynamex “ABC” test for independent contractor classification.
 See, California’s Independent Contractors, Endangered Species?
 (October, 2019).

-to become Labor Code section 2750.3(b), exempts several specific industries/licensed professionals from the ABC test.
+However, a portion of AB-5,to become Labor Code section 2750.3(b), exempts several specific industries/licensed professionals from the ABC test.
 The Borello multi-factor balancing test will continue to apply to these.
 See, Independent Contractor or Employee?
 (April, 2019).

 • Commercial fishermen working on an American vessel (as further defined in AB-5)